denver-code/denver-code/README.md

 ### Hi there!
-I am Ihor, currently studying Computer Science at Portsmouth University, UK.
+I am Ihor, currently studying Software Engineering at Portsmouth University, UK.
 Love to explore, learn, and build different tools by myself or integrate existing.

 #### Space